Ringobot/SpotifyApi.NetCore/CONTRIB.md

 ## Pull requests

-Please open a Pull Request early so that we collaborate on the code as you write it.
+Please open a Pull Request early so that we can collaborate on the code as you write it.
 The PR won't be merged until all contributors are happy with style and tests.

 ## Publishing